ovidiudrj/Gym-Management-System/README.md

 A console-based software built using **Java** to manage the internal operations of a fitness center.

-It was designed to showcase foundational software design concepts, including complex class interactions, abstraction, encapsulation, and clean data modeling.

 ###  Key Features

 *  **Interactive Console Workspace:** Navigate through a comprehensive menu to add client registrations, manage trainers, update pricing dynamically, or generate reports.